TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 18/Judges 18.9.md

 ---

-And they said, Arise, and let us go up against them; for we have seen the land, and, behold, it is very good: and are ye still? be not slothful to go and to enter in to possess the land.
+They said, "Arise, and let us go up against them; for we have seen the land, and behold, it is very good.
+Do you stand still?
+Don't be slothful to go and to enter in to possess the land.